yussypu/database/DECISIONS.md

 The fix is minimal: one new constructor with a starting timestamp parameter.
 The kv layer (which owns both the engine and SSI manager) is the right place to perform synchronization.

 Alternative considered: have SSI manager persist its timestamp.
 Rejected because:
-- VersionStore is in-memory only (intentionally)
+- VersionStore is in memory only (intentionally)
 - Adding persistence to SSI would duplicate storage layer's job
 - The engine already persists sequence in MANIFEST